 assessment freeze.
 A mechanism that prevents any increase in assessed value from year to year.
 The same as value freeze.

 assessment limit.
 A legal limit on annual increases in assessed values that either freezes such values or ties increases to an index or formula.
 Some states freeze or limit a property’s assessed value until it is sold then start over with the new market value.
 This is known as an acquisition value based assessment system.

 assessment tax rate.
 The term used in Montana to refer to the fraction of market value used to establish a property’s assessed value.
-The same as the term assessment ratio used in other states.
+The same as the term assessment ratio or assessment rate used in other states.

 assessor.
 The head of an assessing agency, an assessment administrator, or the public officer whose duty it is to make the original assessment.

 ballot initiative.
 A form of direct democracy whereby a petition signed by voters can bring about a public vote on a proposed statute or constitutional amendment.

 base year.
 The starting point used to calculate annual assessments in subsequent years.

 book value.
 The monetary figure at which an asset is carried on the owner’s regular books of account.

 borough.
 A type of governmental unit in Alaska that is the equivalent of a county in other states.

 “but for” requirement.
 A criterion for certain economic development property tax incentives under which the municipality must affirm that, without the incentive, the development would not occur.